Fowler

 These devices once "surged" will fail at lower and lower voltages.

-Since the shunt the current around the devices you wish to protect,
+Since they shunt the current around the devices you wish to protect,

 eventually they are shunting too much current and become overheated.